Azure/secrets-store-csi-driver-provider-azure/website/content/en/getting-started/usage/_index.md

             objectAlias: SECRET_1           # [OPTIONAL available for version > 0.0.4] object alias
             objectType: secret              # object types: secret, key or cert.
 For Key Vault certificates, refer to https://azure.github.io/secrets-store-csi-driver-provider-azure/configurations/getting-certs-and-keys/ for the object type to use
             objectVersion: ""               # [OPTIONAL] object versions, default to latest if empty
-            permission: 0755                # [OPTIONAL] permission for secret file being mounted into the pod, default is 0644 if not specified.
+            filePermission: 0755                # [OPTIONAL] permission for secret file being mounted into the pod, default is 0644 if not specified.
           - |
             objectName: key1
             objectAlias: ""                 # If provided then it has to be referenced in [secretObjects].[objectName] to sync with Kubernetes secrets